• Skip to primary navigation

 Cookie with a bite showing inside marshmallow topped graham.

-It melts like a dream in the microwave.
-It covers the cookies in a smooth even coating which quickly sets up shiny and hard after 15 minutes in the fridge.
+For best results, chocolate melting discs or compound chocolate, is recommended for coating the cookies.
+It melts like a dream in the microwave, covers the cookies in a smooth even coating, and quickly sets up shiny and hard after 15 minutes in the fridge.

 The next day (and numerous days after that) the cookies still looks as pretty as the day you dipped them.
 Best of all, combined with the marshmallow and graham cracker, it tastes really good.